FreshRSS/documentation/en/docs/users/05_Configuration.md

 ## Authentication methods

-**Draft copy**

-### Authentication with Persona

- 1. Persona, Mozilla authentication system: [https://login.persona.org/](https///login.persona.org/)
- 2. Simply enter an e-mail address of your Persona
- 3. It is possible to leave articles visible to visitors

-### HTTP Authentication
+### HTTP Authentication (Apache)

- 1. Leaves nothing visible
- 2. For Apache, based on a .htaccess file
+ 1. User control is based on the .htaccess file
+ 2. It is best practice to place the .htaccess file in ./i/ subdirecotry so API and other third party services can work.
-    - Example of .htaccess for a user "marie" to place in the directory of FreshRSS or in a parent directory:
+ 3. If you want to limit all access to registered users only, place the file in the directory of FreshRSS or in a parent directory.
+Note that PubsubHubbub and API will not work!
+ 4. Example .htaccess file for a user "marie":

 ```
 AuthUserFile /home/marie/repertoire/.htpasswd